Keyri-Co/keyri-android-whitelabel-sdk/README.md

 ## Usage

-### Option 1: Use **AuthWithScannerActivity** built-in functionality to delegate authentication to SDK
+### Option 1: Use built-in functionality to delegate authentication to SDK

-You can use ActivityResult API or onActivityResult.
+You can use AuthWithScannerActivity with ActivityResult API or onActivityResult.
 All you need to pass is App Key, Public User ID and Payload with AuthWithScannerActivity.APP_KEY, AuthWithScannerActivity.PUBLIC_USER_ID and AuthWithScannerActivity.PAYLOAD extra identifiers:

 ```kotlin
 private val easyKeyriAuthLauncher =